 Improved accessibility and quality of care

 One of the main areas of improvement in the healthcare system is the accessibility of medical care for individuals with chronic diseases.
 The statistics show that about one in four Americans has multiple chronic conditions that need consistent monitoring, which is impossible to make in traditional hospital settings.
 To remedy the situation, here comes remote patient monitoring to help the physicians out.
+Apps, telehealth, and IoT solutions in healthcare allow connecting with people and tracking their health remotely.

 RPM software allows doctors to: